Star high school athlete rallies community together for a charity hockey event to help local family with son battling leukemia.

 The result was a floor hockey tournament he called Change for Chase, which aimed to raise funds to help the boy’s family pay for medical and travel costs.

-Giving back came naturally to Jeremy, but creating an action plan and hosting a fundraiser (which raised over $3,000 for Chase and his family) took hard work.
-Below, Jeremy shares tips for those looking to take action like he did.
-Follow the steps and remember to add passion!
+Giving back came naturally to Jeremy, but creating an action plan for a fundraising event (which raised over $3,000 for Chase and his family) was a learning curve that required hard work.
+Below, Jeremy turns insights from his own experience into tips for those looking to host their own fundraiser.
+Follow the steps below and remember to add passion!

 Step 1: Learn about your cause.